openvinotoolkit/openvino_contrib/modules/nvidia_plugin/README.md

 ### Prerequisites

-In order to build NVIDIA GPU plugin the next dependencies must be installed.
+NVIDIA GPU plugin uses the following dependencies to be downloaded and installed separately.
+Upon downloading them the user should agree with license of each component:

 1. Install one of the following compilers with support of **C++17**:
 - Install **gcc-7** compiler